Check whether flange and web are compact or non-compact sections.

 Estimation of Zx for the section for the solved problem 9-9-6.

 What is the value of Mp and also the value of 0.70*Fy*Sx?
-We need to estimate the Zx and Sx values for the solved problem 9-9-6.
+We must estimate the Zx and Sx values for the solved problem 9-9-6.
+What is the formula for Zx?

 Zx=At*(2*y bar)/2, 2*y-bar is the distance between the Cg of Compression force and Tension force.
-We call it Yct or the distance between compression and tension forces.
+We call it Yct, or the distance between compression and tension forces.

 The plastic section modulus Zx=At*Y bar.
 The formula is widely used for irregular shapes.